CodeYourFuture/curriculum/content/js2/blocks/no-params/index.md

 If it should pass with deep equality, replace "toBe" with "toStrictEqual"
 ```

-In other words, `toBe` checks the **references** of the two objects.
+In other words, `toBe` checks whether the two objects are **references** to the same object in memory.

 As `currentOutput`and `targetOutput` point to different objects - this can never be true.
 However, we can use a different matcher that compares the **contents** of the two objects.
 We can use [`toStrictEqual`](https://jestjs.io/docs/expect#tostrictequalvalue) to check that both objects have exactly the same contents:

 ```js
 expect(currentOutput).toStrictEqual(targetOutput);